atoum/visibility-extension/README.md

 * The first one is that the visibility override has to be declared **before the first generation of the mocked class**,
 * Once the visibility has been overridden, **it can't be reverted**,
-* Overriding the visibility of method in mocks has to be done carefully: **this is not a temporary operation involving reflection**.
+* Overriding the visibility of method in mocks has to be done carefully: **it is a permanent operation involving reflection**.

 When you want to temporarily override the visibility of a mock class method, you can change the name of the mocked class using the `generate` method's arguments.
 Using the previous example, it would look like: